This step provides you with helpful tips to ensure that you will do well in online learning.

-2. Get prepared prior to the start of class.
+2. Get prepared before the start of class.

-- Go over the first THREE steps of the Online Orientation to ensure you are ready prior to starting your course.
+- Go over the first THREE steps of the Online Orientation to ensure that you are ready before your course starts.

 3. Carefully read all class documents and follow the instructions closely.

-- Read the welcome message from your instructor.
+- Read the announcements and welcome message from your instructor.

-- Read the syllabus, course overview, or course outline; these documents provide an overview of the course.
+- Read the course syllabus, course overview, or course outlines; these documents provide an overview of the course.

 - Print or download the syllabus and assignment files to your computer for references in case you are unable to access your online course due to technical problems.